ValentinPatrakeev/Recommendation-system-social-network/Recommendation-system-social-network/README.md

 #### 1. Download data and EDA.ipynb
 - General Data View with matplotlim pyplot.
 - We have 3 table (users, posts, feed)
-- 	users - size 163205
+	* users - size 163205
-- 	 osts - size 7023
+	* posts - size 7023
-- 	   eds - size to more 80 million (cut to 5 million)
+	* feeds - size to more 80 million (cut to 5 million)
 - Save date to format scv for comfortable local work
 - aggregation data with help SQL query ('post popularity')